 Face to face with the Malagasy population and the lemurs

-This tour of around 3000 km in an internationally mixed group leads first the east of the country, along the Pangalanes canal, through Tamatave, Foulpointe, Fenerive Est and then from Soanierana-Ivongo by boat to the beautiful island of Sainte Marie (if the sea is not too rough).
-Then back to Tana by airplane, and to the volcanic area around Ampefy and Analavory.
-After that via Faratsiho and Sambaina to the National road No. 7 until Antsirabe.
-From there, drive through the highlands to Fianarantsoa, and from there by train ride with the “train of life” or Jungle Express or the Draisine (if its in working condition) the 163 km to Manakara at the southern east coast.
-As the last highlights, visit of the Ranomafana NP.
+This tour of around 3000 km in an internationally mixed group leads first to the east of the country, along the Pangalanes canal, through Tamatave, Foulpointe, Fenerive Est and then from Soanierana-Ivongo by boat to the former pirate island of Sainte Marie (if the sea is not too rough), where you can see with some luck from June to September humpback whales.
+Then back to Tana by the domestic flight airline Tsaradia, and to the volcanic area around Ampefy and Analavory.
+After that via the hilly area of Faratsiho and Sambaina to the National road No. 7 until Antsirabe.
+The next day to Fianarantsoa, and depending on the number of participants with the 2020 repaired “Train of Life”, also called Jungle Express (currently runs only Tuesdays and Saturdays to Manakara, Wednesdays and Sundays back) or the track motor car, if they are fit to drive, to the 163 km distant town of Manakara on the southeast coast.
+The last highlight is a visit to Ranomafana National Park.
 This tour includes the visit of two Nationalparks and several small reserves.
 Meet the local population, enjoy the knowledge of your English and German speaking guide, and many opportunities to take great pictures.
 You’ll also experience some culinary highlights.
+As a bonus, you can bring a USB stick with you and you’ll get a copy of all pictures which the guide Klaus Heimer will take, he’ll also take pictures of the participants.

 Madagascar Photography Expedition 2021